Applies ToWindows 11

 Recall doesn't share snapshots with other users that are signed into Windows on the same device.
 Microsoft can't access or view the snapshots.
 Recall requires you to confirm your identity before it launches and before you can access your snapshots, so you’ll also need to enroll into Windows Hello if you haven’t already enrolled.
 You must have at least one biometric sign-in option enabled for Windows Hello, either facial recognition or a fingerprint, to launch and use Recall.
 Before snapshots start getting saved to your device, you’ll need to open Recall and authenticate.
 Recall takes advantage of just in time decryption protected by Windows Hello Enhanced Sign-in Security (ESS).
 Snapshots and any associated information in the vector database are always encrypted.
 Encryption keys are protected via Trusted Platform Module (TPM), which is tied to your Windows Hello ESS identity, and can be used by operations within a secure environment called a Virtualization-based Security Enclave (VBS Enclave).
 This means that other users cannot access these keys and thus cannot decrypt this information.
 Device Encryption or BitLocker are enabled by default on Windows 11.
 For more information, see Recall security and privacy architecture in the Windows Experience Blog.

 You can delete your snapshots at any time by going to Settings > Privacy & security > Recall & snapshots on your PC.
 Windows sets a maximum storage size to use for snapshots, which you can change at any time.
 Once that maximum is reached, the oldest snapshots are deleted automatically.
+You can also choose how long snapshots can be saved on your device.

 Built-in security